 The Byzantine scale, et al, has a very exotic sound, due to the flat 2nd degree, raised 3rd and raised 7th.
 The notes/degrees of the scale are:

-In example 4, you can play the scale up on one string using adjacent ½ steps.
+In EXAMPLE 4, you can play the scale up on one string using adjacent half-steps.
 This is a great exercise for switching positions and can lead to some interesting phrasing and sounds.
-Experiment with sliding between positions when playing the scale on one string, to get more of a “Middle Eastern," slinky sound.
+Experiment with sliding between positions when playing the scale on one string to get more of a “Middle Eastern," slinky sound.

 Experiment with the phrasing, using slides, legato and bending.
 This will help to bring out more of the exotic sound this scale has to offer.